Geilston Bay, Tasmania: Geils era

 Unfortunately for Geils, his appointment as Commandant was for one year only and his subsequent aspirations to be appointed Lieutenant-Governor of the Colony following Thomas Davey were thwarted by Governor Lachlan Macquarie, in whose opinion Geils' behaviour while in Office rendered him unsuitable.
-Geils decided to resume his military career and accompany his regiment to Ceylon in 1814–1815, apparently never seeing Tasmania (then known as Van Diemen's Land) again: in 1815 his father died in Scotland leaving him one of the latter's estates, that of Dumbuck in the parish of Old Kilpatrick, to which Geils appears to have located by around the end of the decade, having a daughter there in 1821 and a new house constructed for himself and his surviving family, Dumbuck House (still in existence and now a hotel), residing there until his death in 1843.
+Geils decided to resume his military career and accompany his regiment to Ceylon in 1814–1815, apparently never seeing Tasmania (then known as Van Diemen's Land) again: in 1815 his father died in Scotland leaving him one of the latter's estates, that of Dumbuck in the parish of Old Kilpatrick, to which Geils appears to have located by around the end of the decade, having a daughter there in 1821 and a new house constructed for himself and his surviving family, Dumbuck House (later a hotel, however since demolished), residing there until his death in 1843.

 During his short period of active involvement with his Tasmanian properties, Geils (or possibly his agents) appear to have established a farm on this particular holding known as "Geils Town Farm", described in 1818 as "200 acres opposite New Town", and later (April 1824) as "Geils' Town Farm ... to be let, for a term of years, a farm of 500 acres, called Geils' Town, about three miles from Hobart Town, on the Derwent."
 Ward's account, however, suggests that Geils spent most of his efforts (financial and time wise) developing his property "Restdown" at Risdon Cove.
 Eventually in 1818 and 1821, presumably in association with Geils' move to Scotland, his Tasmanian properties were offered for sale but apparently not selling at that time; eventually an offer for their purchase was made in 1832 by Thomas Gregson, an 1821 arrival in Hobart Town, briefly Tasmania's second Premier in 1857, and eventually a major landowner on the eastern shore of the Derwent (Gregson was also responsible for naming of the adjacent suburb "Lindisfarne"), with Geils Town Farm continuing to be leased out to other parties for his period of ownership and beyond.